Powdered Eggs

-Have you ever tried using Powdered Eggs in your recipes?
-Well I have and I was surprised that they actually taste good.
-One of my favoite things about powdered eggs is that you always have eggs when you're ready to cook with them.
-No more borrowing from the neighbor or running to the store when you're half way though a recipe only to find that you don't have enough eggs.
+One of my favorite things about powdered eggs is that you always have eggs when you're ready to cook.
+No more borrowing from the neighbor or running to the store when you're halfway through a recipe only to find that you don't have enough eggs.

 What are Powdered Eggs?